contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/03_saving.md

 Let's elaborate about the notions of drive, and containers.

-A drive is the highest container of requests in Restlet Client.
+A drive is the highest container of entities in Restlet Client.
-A drive can be local, in this case it is called "My drive".
+A drive can be local, in this case it is generally labelled "My drive".

 If you subscribed to a "Team" plan, you can share your own drive.
-In this case, you are
+In this case, you are intronised Team owner, and you own also the shared drive.
+Every member of your team are called Team members, and get their own copy of the shared drive.

+Of course a drive can store requests but also other kind of containers:
+* scenario: a scenario is an ordered set of requests.
+* service: a service contains either scenarios or requests.
+The single supported order is by type, then by name.
+* project: a project contains either scenarios, services or requests.
+The single supported order is by type, then by name.

+When you save a request from the testing perspective, you can choose an existing container, or create a new one.